 We’ll touch more on these factors later, but the key takeaway is this: every type of senior living community will offer different services.

-That’s why it’s essential to do your research before choosing so that you understand which is right for your (or your loved ones) specific wants and needs.
+That’s why it’s essential to do your research before choosing so you understand which one is right for your (or your loved one’s) specific wants and needs.

-The average cost of living in an assisted care facility can range anywhere from $1,500 to $10,000 a month.
-And while the latter may seem astronomical, it’s important to consider how much senior living costs, even from home.
+The average cost of living in an care facility can range anywhere from $2,000 to $5,000 or more a month.
+And while those figures may seem exorbitant, it’s important to consider how senior living costs compare to the costs of staying at home.

-When looking at the average cost of senior living, we recommend you take a look at the expenses they are already paying for, whether that be…
+When looking at the average cost of senior living, we recommend you take a look at the expenses you are already paying for, which may include:

-Now, add in the cost of your (and your loved ones) quality of life, relationships, etc. Will you or your loved one benefit more from interacting with others every day in a senior living facility?
-Would you have a better relationship, more time to enjoy being together, etc., by making the switch?
+Then, consider the cost of your (or your loved one’s) quality of life, relationships, safety, and independence.
+Will you or your loved one benefit more from interacting with others every day in a senior living facility?
+Would you have a better relationship, more time to enjoy being together, and valuable peace of mind by making the switch?

 Let’s look at two different scenarios where a senior living center could be beneficial: